 Grant Dodson (Chair) is the Chief Executive of City Forests Limited, current Chairman of the Southern Wood Council and is a member of the Forest Owners Association Executive and a Board member of Forest Growers Research Ltd. Grant has an extensive background in land management and recreational hunting in New Zealand and Australia.
 He shares a passion for the outdoors, hunting and shooting sports and is an advocate for future generations of New Zealanders.

-Steve McFall is current Vice President of the NZ Pig Hunting Association, a Past President and life member of the Te Kuiti Pig Hunting Club and has given considerable time to supporting pig hunting including as an inaugural member of the NZGAC.
-Steve currently serves on the NZPHA national executive.
+Steve McFall is current Vice President of the NZ Pig Hunting Association, a Past President and life member of the Te Kuiti Pig Hunting Club and has given considerable time to supporting pig hunting including as an inaugural member of the GAC.
 Having been involved in judging competitions since 2001 Steve was a founding member of the Ridgeline Judging System.
 Steve also represented pig hunters at a government-led 1080 hui in Kaikoura in 2005.
 Steve spent 20 years managing dry stock farms and is a trustee and Past President of the Oparau Station Trust.
 Steve and wife Marilyn are now directors of their own septic tank cleaning business.

 Sharon Salmons is based in Queenstown and is a self employed business/marketing consultant specialising in tourism and outdoor activities.
 She has been secretary for the NZDA Southern Lakes Branch since 2012 and also sits on a number of outdoor related committee groups.
 She is a keen hunter and tramper and brings marketing and tourism skills to the council.
 Sharon has experience and a strong commitment to good communication/education on all hunting aspects in particular access and the more complicated bureaucratic issues.

-John Cook has been a self-employed dairy farmer in Waikato for last 35 years and is the current President of the Central North Island Sika Foundation.
+John Cook has been a self-employed dairy farmer for the last 35 years and is the current President of the Central North Island Sika Foundation.
 He is a keen recreational hunter of deer and pigs, and has enjoyed getting into bow hunting over the last 5 years.
 John sees both game animals and the environment as resources that, if managed correctly, can be there for future generations to hunt and enjoy.